 Preventative efforts typically center around CSRF tokens, which are unique for each user session and incredibly difficult to guess.
 Produced by the application but shared with the client, this helps application servers verify whether requests are legitimately created.
 Education and security training are also important, given the strong role that social engineering plays in CSRF attacks.

-Knowledge is the first step to protecting your WordPress site.
+Knowledge is the first step to hardening your WordPress site.
 Once you're aware of all the risks your site faces, you'll be better positioned to implement a layered security strategy.
 These best practices can help you avoid many of the issues we've discussed while also providing much-needed peace of mind.

-Selecting a hosting provider is never easy — but if you focus on price alone, you'll be doing yourself a major disservice.
+Selecting a hosting provider is never easy—but if you focus on price alone, you'll be doing yourself a major disservice.
 Examine reviews and search for signs of security issues faced by other website administrators.
 Opt for a dedicated server when possible, or vet extra carefully if you need to move forward with shared hosting.

 The aforementioned rule of least privilege reduces the number of avenues hackers can use to gain access to your site.
 In all likelihood, the vast majority of users do not require high-level privileges.
 For WordPress, this could mean carefully designating roles such as author, editor, or administrator.
 This principle doesn't merely apply to users; it's also a useful strategy for entire applications and processes.